Dell Does Care.

 They bleed Dell blue.

-Here is David Miketinac expressing that Dell is a data driven company that has an insatiable thirst on how they can do better.
+Here is David Miketinac expressing that Dell is a data-driven company that has an insatiable thirst for how they can do better.

 Lastly, I think that we as consumers have to try to give companies a second chance.
 We are often harsh, I’m guilty of it too, and most times, with good reason.
 With us a society who want quick solutions instantaneously, it’s no surprise.

 But, I believe that you can’t just blow off a company entirely over one bad experience.